LukaZeleznik/wieramemo_vase/pa2/README.md

 which is a RoadRunner implementation.

 ### Instructions
-Firstly, move to the /implementation-extraction directory and check if all the packages are installed on your sistem
+Firstly, move to the /implementation-extraction directory and check if all the packages are installed on your sistem.

 To run the program, run:

-`python run-extraction.py A` to use the RegEx implementation `python run-extraction.py B` to use the XPath implementation `python run-extraction.py C` to use the RoadRunner implementation
+`python run-extraction.py A` to use the RegEx implementation\
+`python run-extraction.py B` to use the XPath implementation\
+`python run-extraction.py C` to use the RoadRunner implementation\

 All the data will be outputted to the standard output.